tbandixen/TFS-Timetracker-Beer-o-clock/README.md

 # TFS Timetracker Beer o'clock

 ### Usage
-Create a bookmark in your browser of choise with the following settings:
+Create a bookmark in your browser of choice with the following settings:

 Name: Beer o'cloock